phenomenalpotato/Cloud-One-Security-Posture/README.md

         - Get The List of Intrusion Prevention Rules on a Computer

         Function Description: List the Intrusion Prevention Rules Applied on a Computer

-You can if you want, after the program run, unset the Environment Variables:

-    - unset api

 For more information about the API for <b>Trend Micro Cloud One Workload Security</b>, <b>Smart Check</b> and <b>Cloud Conformity</b>: